Responsive Layout: Your Complete Guide to Building Websites That Work Everywhere

 height: auto;

-Media queries allow you to apply different styles based on device characteristics:
+Media queries are basically "if-then" statements for your CSS.
+They let you apply different styles based on screen size:

 /* Base styles for all devices */